-The Ann Arbor Chapter’s programming activities support of the National Thrust for community stewardship and “The Power to Make a Difference”.
+The Ann Arbor Chapter’s programming activities support the National Thrust for community stewardship and “The Power to Make a Difference.
+On Mission.
+On Purpose”.

 For more information about how we support the community and initiatives, please send a note to email@example.com